A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: GraphMaps System

-Our technique for calculating the graphs $G_1,\dots, G_k$ is described in Section~\ref{sec:smooth}.
+Our technique for calculating the graphs $G_1,\dots, G_k$ (equivalently, node level assignment) is described in Section~\ref{sec:smooth}.
 For now, let us assume that the sequence of graphs is ready.
 We now show how to route edges on graphs $G_i$.